Tomomi-Suwa/NLP-Contribute/README.md

 # NLP-Contribute
-  This is a workflow to import live plant photos submitted through NLP website to EMu
+  This is a workflow to import live plant photos submitted through NLP website to EMu.
+All of the photos submitted through "Contribute" will be processed using this workflow.

 The project is saved here:
 C:\Users\tsuwa\Documents\NLP